maham0612/Final-Project/README.md

 ### Steps:

 1. **Access Jenkins**:
-   Open Jenkins on EC2 instance by navigating to `http://<EC2-IP>:8080` in browser.
+   Open Jenkins on the EC2 instance by navigating to `http://<EC2-IP>:8080` in your browser.

 2. **Create a New Pipeline**:
    In Jenkins, create a new pipeline job that will:

-   - **Clone the GitHub repository**: Fetch the latest code for MERN app.
+   - **Clone the GitHub repository**: Fetch the latest code for the MERN app.
-   - **Remove existing Docker images and containers**: This ensures that start with a fresh deployment.
+   - **Remove existing Docker images and containers**: This ensures that you start with a fresh deployment.
 The pipeline should run commands to remove any old containers and images related to the app.
    - **Build and deploy the application**: Use Docker Compose to build the image and start the necessary services.

    The pipeline script can include steps like: